visual-management/visual-management/README.md

 ### Run the application

+> Before, you need to create the `/opt/visual-management/db` folder

 `docker-compose up -d` will automatically deploy the 3 required parts of the application:

 * The front-end app